Wolf hunting and trapping

 The department's decision is consistent with state statutes and department regulations, which authorize the department to make the final decision on the quota and the number of licenses.
 The department’s analysis can be accessed here.

 Application Dates: March 1 - Aug.
 1, 2021

-The application period for the Fall 2021 wolf harvest season is open March 1 through Aug.
+The application period for the Fall 2021 wolf harvest season was open March 1 through Aug.
 1. The application fee is $10.
-Visit your Go Wild account or a license agent to submit your application.
-Drawing results will be available by mid-September.
+Drawing results will be available in October.